somphene/somphene.github.io/log/_posts/2021-06-04-02-Quiver-representation-05.md

 title: Quiver Representation 05 (How to prove Ringel's Theorem)
 author: Som Phene
 bigimg: log/images/01.jpg
-tags: [Harm Derksen, University of Michigan, Jezry Weyman, Quiver, Representation, Introduction, Gabriel, Kac, Moody, Algebra, Ringel, Hall, Will Dana, Summer, Minicourse]
+tags: [Harm Derksen, University of Michigan, Jezry Weyman, Quiver, Representation, Introduction, Gabriel, Kac, Moody, Algebra, Kirillov, Ringel, Hall, Will Dana, Summer, Minicourse, Thomas Lam, Serre, Cartan, Dynkin, Lie, Poincaré, Birkhoff, Witt, Bridgeland, Derived Categories]
 ---

-## Rignel's Theorem
+## Ringel's Theorem

 Please find linked:
  - [ Quiver Representation](https://www-am):
  - How many ways to extend the realization of representation.
 Ringel hall algebra given by basis structure constants.
- - Ringel Hall Algebra is associative but not commutative. (one way product gives both direct sum and a non-trivial but other way is just a direct sum).
+ - Ringel Hall Algebra is associative but not commutative: one way product gives both direct sum and a non-trivial but other way is just a direct sum.
  - Which finite field?
 No preference.
 We can treat all together.
 Define a universal Ringel-Hall Algebra.
  - For Scott Neville's question: The limit specializing to $$q=1$$, the geometric interpretation is via complex numbers (see Kirillov's book).
  - Universal Enveloping Algebra: 'free'-est possible algebra where the Lie Algebra commutator holds (Rep theory of Lie Algebras into Rep theory of Associative Algebras).